Usman-Ifty/Whatsapp-Web-App-Computer-Networks-Project/README.md

 # Whatsapp-Web-App-Computer-Networks-Project
 A full-stack, real-time chat application inspired by WhatsApp Web, built with Node.js, Express, MongoDB, and Socket.io.
 The app supports group and private messaging, file sharing, user authentication, and profile management.

-Certainly!
-Here’s a professional, comprehensive project overview and documentation you can use for your GitHub repository.
-This will help others understand your project, its features, setup, and usage.

----

-# whatsappWebApp

-A full-stack, real-time chat application inspired by WhatsApp Web, built with Node.js, Express, MongoDB, and Socket.io.
-The app supports group and private messaging, file sharing, user authentication, and profile management.

 ---

 ## Features